wchswchs/shardingsphere-plus/README.md

 ## Features
 -   Support custom sharding algorithm with parameters
--   Simplify datasource and sharding configuration
+-   Simplify datasource when you make single database and multi tables sharding
+-   Simplify sharding configuration when you make multi tables sharding
 -   Support pluggable custom interface for sharding algorithm
 -   Built in StrHash sharding algorithm with parameters using murmurhash to avoid data skew